 It’s one thing to tell an interviewer about your skills and experience.
 It’s another to show them off.
 Use concrete examples that demonstrate your skills.
 If you say you’re a great multi-tasker, for example, provide an example of a situation in which your ability to successfully manage multiple tasks has helped you complete a project.

 7. Be Yourself

 There is nothing wrong with studying interview questions and crafting useful, solid answers.
 It’s important, though, to not lose yourself in the process.
 Many interviewees make the mistake of trying to fit into a particular mold rather than just being themselves.
 Interviewers are usually good at detecting insincerity, and, if they can tell you aren’t yourself, they’re going to wonder what you are hiding.

 Even if you make it through the interview without anyone discovering your act, your real personality is going to come out eventually—and if that personality doesn’t fit into the company’s culture or if you lied about things like your experience and skills, you will have a severe problem.
 Be the best version of yourself possible.
 If that doesn’t work, the job isn’t right for you anyway.

 8. Don’t Fall Through on the Follow-Up

 Job interviews are intimidating, and acing one isn’t always easy.
-By employing the tactics outlined above, though, you can walk into any interview better prepared and more likely to land the job.
+By employing these interview tactics outlined above, though, you can walk into any interview better prepared and more likely to land the job.